darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-13-tryhackme-physical.md

 ![](https://clamshatter.github.io/assets/physical4.png)

-Padlocks are some of them most common types of locks to keep things secure.
+Padlocks are some of the most common types of locks to keep things secure.
 Basically, any type of housing or container can be padlocked for security reasons, but padlock vulnerabilities are well known amongst seasoned lock pickers and novices alike.
 Padlocks aren't just susceptible to bump keys and basic lock picks, but they also have other ways of entry.
 Any type of combination padlock is vulnerable to decoding and/or brute forcing.
 One of the bigger flaws of many padlocks, is the ability to bypass it with a shim.

-<h1>Hardware Bypassing</h1>\
+<h1>Hardware Bypassing</h1>

 ![](https://clamshatter.gihub.io/assets/phisical6.gif)